 Can stroke be cured?
 The short answer is yes, stroke can be cured — but it occurs in two stages.
-First, doctors administer specific treatment to restore normal blood flow in the brain.
+First, doctors administer specific treatment to restore normal blood flow in the brain and stop further damage.
 Then, the patient participates in rehabilitation to cure the secondary effects that result from the stroke.

 While it’s impossible to restore damaged brain tissue, rehabilitation teaches healthy parts of the brain how to compensate for the damaged areas.
-You’re about to learn how this process works, and how to cure the after math of a stroke.
+In this article we will discuss how this process works and how to cure the aftermath of a stroke.

 How Stroke Is Cured During Initial Treatment

 To cure an ischemic stroke, doctors must dissolve the blood clot through either drugs or surgery.
 Common drugs used to cure ischemic stroke include tPA (tissue plasminogen activator), antiplatelets, or anticoagulants.
-These medications work to thin the blood and dissolve the clot in the brain, and prevent new clots from forming.
+These medications work to thin the blood, dissolve the clot in the brain, and prevent new clots from forming.

-When drugs cannot be used, doctors may need to manually remove the clot through surgery.
-Instead of opening the skull, however, doctors can often go through an artery in the leg to reach the clot in the brain (a type of surgery called a mechanical embolectomy).
+When drugs cannot be used to treat ischemic stroke, doctors may need to manually remove the clot through surgery.
+Instead of opening the skull, however, doctors can often go through an artery in the leg to reach the clot in the brain (a type of surgery called a mechanical thrombectomy or embolectomy).

 A hemorrhagic stroke often requires an invasive type of surgery to repair the burst blood vessel in the brain.
 Usually, part of the skull is removed so that doctors can access the ruptured artery (a type of surgery called a craniotomy).
 Invasive surgeries carry a higher risk but are often necessary to stop a hemorrhagic stroke.